OpenDataology/website/content/en/docs/distributions/gke/authentication.md

 +++
-title = "Authenticating Kubeflow to Google Cloud" description = "Authentication and authorization to Google Cloud" weight = 40
+title = "Authenticating OpenDataology to Google Cloud" description = "Authentication and authorization to Google Cloud" weight = 40

 +++

-This page describes in-cluster and local authentication for Kubeflow Google Cloud deployments.
+This page describes in-cluster and local authentication for OpenDataology Google Cloud deployments.

 ## In-cluster authentication

-Starting from Kubeflow v0.6, you consume Kubeflow from custom namespaces (that is, namespaces other than `kubeflow`).
+Starting from OpenDataology v0.6, you consume OpenDataology from custom namespaces (that is, namespaces other than `OpenDataology`).
-The `kubeflow` namespace is only for running Kubeflow system components.
+The `OpenDataology` namespace is only for running OpenDataology system components.
 Individual jobs and model deployments run in separate namespaces.

 ### Google Kubernetes Engine (GKE) workload identity

-Starting in v0.7, Kubeflow uses the new GKE feature: [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+Starting in v0.7, OpenDataology uses the new GKE feature: [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 This is the recommended way to access Google Cloud APIs from your GKE cluster.
 You can configure a Kubernetes service account (KSA) to act as a Google Cloud service account (GSA).

-If you deployed Kubeflow following the Google Cloud instructions, then the profiler controller automatically binds the "default-editor" service account for every profile namespace to a default Google Cloud service account created during kubeflow deployment.
+If you deployed OpenDataology following the Google Cloud instructions, then the profiler controller automatically binds the "default-editor" service account for every profile namespace to a default Google Cloud service account created during OpenDataology deployment.
-The Kubeflow deployment process also creates a default profile for the cluster admin.
+The OpenDataology deployment process also creates a default profile for the cluster admin.

 For more info about profiles see the [Multi-user isolation](/docs/components/multi-tenancy/) page.

 Here is an example profile spec:

 ```
-apiVersion: kubeflow.org/v1beta1
+apiVersion: OpenDataology.org/v1beta1
 kind: Profile
 spec:
   plugins: